DFE-Digital/.github/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html][v2.0].
+This Code of Conduct is adapted from the [contributor covenant version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct/), version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html][v2.0].

-Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder][Mozilla CoC].
+Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/inclusion/blob/master/code-of-conduct-enforcement/consequence-ladder.md).